ultraseedbox/USB-Docs/UltraSeedbox Applications/Medusa/Intial Setup and Configuration.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-06/scaled-1680-/img-2222225433.png"></p>

-<c><p class="callout info">Its important to be be sure only your **COMPLETED** downloads are in this location, otherwise Medusa's Post-Processor may import incomplete media and cause errors.
+<c><p class="callout info">Its important to be sure only your **COMPLETED** downloads are in this location, otherwise Medusa's Post-Processor may import incomplete media and cause errors.
 You may refer to the [Medusa Download Client Connection Details](https://docs.usbx.me/books/medusa/page/download-client-connection-details) to set completed directories for your download clients to this location</p></c>

 * You will need to set the **Processing Method**: